Zdzisław Beksiński: Short stories

+From 1963 to 1965, Beksiński wrote short stories.
+However, he was unhappy with the results and sealed them away, deciding to hone his skills in painting instead.
+They remained unpublished until after his death.
+In 2015, a collection of his short stories was published.
+The stories have an unfinished and chaotic nature; they vary from abstract onirist tales and philosophical self-reflections to metaphorical post-apocalyptic fiction and crime thriller stories.
+Beksiński's literary period is described as "short and intensive", as he wrote 40 short stories in fewer than two years, experimenting with form and narrative.

 Later work

-The 1980s marked a transitory period for Beksiński.
-During this time, his works became more popular in France due to the endeavors of Piotr Dmochowski, and Beksiński achieved significant popularity in Western Europe, the United States, and Japan.
-His art, in the late 1980s and early 1990s, focused on monumental or sculpture-like images rendered in a restricted and often subdued colour palette, including a series of crosses.
-Paintings in this style, which often appear to have been sketched densely in coloured lines, were much less lavish than those of his "fantastic period" but just as powerful.
-In 1994, Beksiński explained, "I'm going in the direction of a greater simplification of the background, and at the same time a considerable degree of deformation in the figures, which are being painted without what's known as naturalistic light and shadow.
-What I'm after is for it to be obvious at first sight that this is a painting I made".

 In the later part of the 1990s, he became interested in computers, the Internet, digital photography and photo manipulation, a medium that he focused on until his death.

 Later life and death

-Beksiński's wife, Zofia, died in 1998; a year later, on Christmas Eve 1999, his son Tomasz (a popular radio presenter, music journalist and movie translator) committed suicide by drug overdose.
+Beksiński's wife, Zofia, died in 1998; a year later, on Christmas Eve 1999, his son Tomasz died by suicide by drug overdose.
 Beksiński discovered his son's body.
-Unable to come to terms with his son's death, he kept an envelope "For Tomek in case I kick the bucket" pinned to his wall.

-On 21 February 2005, Beksiński was found dead in his flat in Warsaw with 17 stab wounds on his body; two of the wounds were determined to have been fatal.
-Robert Kupiec, the teenage son of his longtime caretaker, and a friend were arrested shortly after the crime.
-On 9 November 2006 Robert Kupiec was sentenced to 25 years in prison, and his accomplice, Łukasz Kupiec, to 5 years by the court of Warsaw.
-Before his death, Beksiński had refused to loan Robert Kupiec a few hundred zlotys (approximately US$100).
+Beksiński was murdered in his flat in Warsaw on 21 February 2005 by Robert Kupiec, the teenage son of his longtime caretaker.
+His cousin Łukasz was also involved in the murder.
+Robert and his cousin were arrested shortly after the crime.
+On 9 November 2006 Robert was sentenced by the Supreme Court of Warsaw to 25 years in prison, and Łukasz was sentenced to 5 years.

 Personality

 Although Beksiński's art was often grim, he himself was known to be a pleasant person who took enjoyment from conversation and had a keen sense of humor.
 He was modest and somewhat shy, avoiding public events such as the openings of his own exhibitions.
 He credited music as his main source of inspiration.
 He claimed not to be much influenced by literature, cinema or the work of other artists, and almost never visited museums or exhibitions.
 Beksiński avoided concrete analysis of the content of his work, saying "I don't want to say or convey anything.
 I just paint what comes to my mind".
-He was especially dismissive of those who sought or offered simple answers to what his work 'meant'.

-He suffered from obsessive-compulsive disorder, which made him reluctant to travel; he referred to his condition as "neurotic diarrhea".
+He had obsessive–compulsive disorder, which made him reluctant to travel; he referred to his condition as "neurotic diarrhea".